eBrute/wonitor/readme.md

   For number fields, the grouped field can be appended by **_every_<num>** to round down the field towards the nearest multiple of <num> before grouping.
 I.e. *'query.php?data=count&group_by=numPlayers_every_10'* gives the number of rounds for player counts in between 0-9, 10-19, 20-29, etc., or *'query.php?data=count&group_by=length_every_60'* returns the number of rounds that lasted for 1 minute (60+ sec), 2 minutes (120+ sec), etc.

+* **order_by** contains a comma separated list of field names.
+Entries are sorted by those fields (in order).
+I.e. *'query.php?data=numPlayers,map&order_by=numPlayers,map'* orders the result by number of players first.
+Entries with the same number of players are then sorted by map name.

+  Sort direction can be specified for each field individually by appending either **_asc** or **_desc**.
+If none is given, ascending will be used.
+Example: *'query.php?data=numPlayers,map&order_by=numPlayers_asc,map_desc'*

 * constraints can be placed on any regular field by using the field name and a constraint operator [**is**(=),**ne**(!=),**gt**(>),**ge**(>=),**lt**(<),**le**(<=)], i.e.*'query.php?data=id&map_is=ns2_summit'*.

   All constraints can handle a comma-separated array of values, i.e. *'query.php?data=id&map_is=ns2_summit,ns2_veil'*.
 For the **is** constraint, entries are chained with a logical OR.
 I.e. the previous example selects every round where the map is either *ns2_summit* OR *ns2_veil*.
 All other constraints use the logical AND.
 I.e. *'query.php?data=id&map_ne=ns2_summit,ns2_veil'* selects all rounds where the map is not *ns2_summit* AND is not *ns2_veil*.